LedgerHQ/notification-center/README.md

 ## Testing

-First, you will need to install and start the [mongodb](https://www.mongodb.com/) service using this command :
+First, you will need to install and start the [mongodb](https://www.mongodb.com/) service using this command:

 ```sh
 sudo service mongod start